opendcs/opendcs/docs/source/start-lrgs.rst

         -srcstoretype PKCS12 \
         -srcstorepass lrgspass # this password will depend on how the source .p12 file was created

-in you're lrgs.conf file set the following properties (also available in the GUI)
+in your lrgs.conf file set the following properties (also available in the GUI)

 .. code-block:: text